TheAsarya/SOBot/README.txt

     Installation instructions Windows

-    1. Install python from python.org i've used v3.13.3 and v3.12.2
+    1. Install python from python.org.
+I've used v3.13.3 and v3.12.10
+        successfully
     2. add python to path and env in your Windows environment if doesn't do it automatically. you can check by entering "python --version" in a terminal window (run cmd when from windows search)